 A transitional licence is valid for up to two years and, along with the competency safe harbour, enables advisers to continue providing the advice they were legally able to provide before the new regime was introduced.
 This gives you time to meet any new competence, knowledge and skills standards needed.

 If you do not get your transitional licence before the start of the new regime, you cannot provide advice to retail clients until you have a full licence – unless you provide advice under another financial advice provider’s licence.

 If you’re not sure whether to apply for your own transitional licence, or operate under another financial advice provider’s transitional licence, use our Explore your Options tool to see some licensing approaches that may be right for you.

 When does full licensing open?

-Full licence applications open at the start of the new regime in early 2021.
+Full licence applications open at the start of the new regime on Monday 15 March 2021.
 The application process will be more comprehensive than the transitional licence application process.

 We will provide more details about full licensing closer to the time.